Academany/FabAcademy-Handbook/local_instructor_and_remote_guru_responsibilities_.md

 Must show clearly "decomposable" tasks for each student.

-This means, each student must complete a complete system that demonstrates that they individually completed all of the final project minimum requirements listed above.
+This means, each student must complete a complete system that demonstrates that they individually completed all of the final project minimum requirements listed above for a final project.
+It is not a division of work.

-## Final Project Budget: Ideally $10+ , not $100+  (whatever Neil said in class)
+## Final Project Budget: Ideally $10+ , not $100+

-(make parts - where possible - instead of buying)
+General rule:

+* Do not buy what you can recycle
+* Make parts, where possible instead of buying.
+Even the precision and the quality of the manufactured part will not match the commercially available it is preferable that you design and fabricate your own parts.